Total Pageviews

 Despite what Marie Forleo, Gary Vee, and Seth Godin would have me believe, as inspiring as they certainly are, progress is a slow, difficult, and inconsistent process.
 It also, for some mysterious reason, causes me to write long, rambling sentences.

-Whatever she means by that higher-level stuff, it makes me feel better to hear her say it even though I don't know what she's talking about.
+Whatever is meant by that higher-level stuff, it makes me feel better to hear her say it even though I don't know what she's talking about.

-And even though I like to listen to her messages from the angels, the help we receive from this all-loving and all-powerful being doesn't make the process any easier or faster.
+And even though I like to listen to her messages from the angels, the help we receive, assuming that we are receiving something, from this all-loving and all-powerful being doesn't make the process any easier or faster.

 It would be so nice to say a few affirmations, declare a clear, coherent intention, and become transformed into a new and better mindset.
-They do it in movies.
+The way they do in movies.

-The gist of the matter is that although I don't know where I'm going, I do know where I've been and I don't like it there.
-Until the day I arrive at where I'd like to be, I'll keep working step by step on my self-improvement journey--the circular journey--until I get good enough to qualify for a better go of it in my next life.
+The gist of the matter, for me at least, is that I don't know where I'm going.
+Not really.
+I do know where I've been and I didn't like it there.
+Until I find my Camelot, I'll keep working step by step on my self-improvement journey, which I like to call, The Circular Journey.

 Never Too Late